Rhythm-n-Rodents/CURBIO_SL_DK/README.md

 2. Download from DANDI ([NWB](https://www.nwb.org/nwb-neurophysiology/) format)

 Codes on this repository can be run directly on the data downloaded from Google Drive.
 Conversion of data from the DANDI (in NWB format) to the original format is needed before running the codes for analysis and figure generation.
-Conversion code will be available in the folder `/Scripts/nwb_conversion`.
+Conversion code is available in the folder `/nwb2mat`.
+Instructions are provided in the following sections.

 ---